matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

   + very basic data types - maps of scalars/vectors/maps
 + program inside as you do outside
 ```

-And we have done some more recently to do more with that.

 Then there is this distribution problem.
 And here is where I start
 saying, "Taking a language-specific view of program design is a